CostaMateus/laravel-boilerplate/readme.md

 ## 🚀 Getting Started Tips

-1. **Choose Your Frontend**: Decide between Tailwind, Bootstrap, or AdminLTE based on your project needs
+1. **Choose Your Frontend**: Decide between Bootstrap or AdminLTE based on your project needs
 2. **Configure Authentication**: Laravel Breeze is pre-installed for quick auth setup
 3. **Set Up Testing**: Use the included Pest configuration for TDD
 4. **Code Quality**: Run `composer run test` regularly to maintain code quality